How Do Student Loans Work?

 How Repayment Works for Student Loans

-Federal student loans offer a range of repayment options, and this flexibility can be highly beneficial, allowing you to choose the student loan repayment term or plan which best suits your individual needs.
-Along with standard student loan payment options, federal repayment plans include:
+Federal student loans offer a range of repayment options, and this flexibility can be highly beneficial, allowing you to choose the student loan repayment term or plan that best suits your individual needs.
+Along with the Standard Repayment Plan, which is fixed monthly payments over 10 years, federal repayment plans include:

 • Graduated repayment plans: Start with lower monthly payments that gradually increase so that you still pay the loan off in the standard 10 years.

-• Extended repayment plans: Typically designed to be paid off in 25 years, with either fixed or graduated repayments.
+• Extended repayment plans: Typically designed to be paid off in 25 years, they offer fixed or graduated repayments.

 Private loan repayment depends on the terms set by the lender.
 You may find that your lender requires you to make loan payments while still in school, though there may be options to defer (postpone) making loan payments.
 Interest continues to accrue during an in-school deferment and grace period.

-If you don’t have the money to pay for college, student loans are a great option to help you finance your education.
-But it’s important to understand how loans work so there aren’t any surprises when it’s time to begin loan repayment.
+Student loans are a great option for financing your education if you don’t have the money to pay for college.
+But it’s important to understand how loans work so there aren’t any surprises when it’s time to begin repayment.

 The Bottom Line